 What studies does AzurRx need to perform to gain approval from FDA to market the drug?
-We are preparing to initiate a Phase IIb program for MS1819 in CF in the second quarter, with data expected by the first quarter of 2021.
+We are preparing to initiate a Phase IIb program for MS1819 in CF in the second quarter, with data expected by the first guarter of 2021.
 We then anticipate meeting with the FDA to discuss a Phase 3 trial design.
 We are preparing to be Phase 3 ready by mid-2021 and, assuming that we only need to do a single study, we hope to launch commercially in CF in late 2022 or early 2023.
-For CP, we are planning another study to be run in parallel with our CF their entire lives.
-In addition to the high pill study and are planning to have a second indication for MS1819 for the treatment of CP in 2024.
+For CP, we are planning another study to be run in parallel with our CF EASING THE BURDEN ON PATIENTS Expanding Therapeutic \leq One of the trends in US biopharma is that the growing scope of companies developing therapeutics that target unmet medical needs.
+Even in areas in which substantial progress has been made, like cystic fibrosis (CF), there remains a need to develop effective and affordable drugs for diseases that are related.
+Likewise, there remain segments of a disease population with rare gene mutations that prevent the most common treatments from working effectively.